 Failure 1: MSP Approved but Buy-In Not Activated

-The DFCS approval letter says "QMB" or "SLMB" or "QI" or "QDWI" but premium withholding continues from the beneficiary's Social Security check.
+The DFCS approval letter says "QMB," "SLMB," "QI," or "QDWI," but the $202.90/month Part B premium (2026) keeps coming out of the beneficiary's Social Security check.
 The most common cause is that the MMIS Buy-In flag was not set correctly after DFCS approval.

 Resolution: